Tejasv-bhalla/LegalX/README.md

 ---

-## 📦 Ingestion Pipeline (Worth 20% of Grade)
+## 📦 Ingestion Pipeline

-Assessors can recreate and build the vector search collections and relational cache using a single script invocation:
+The ingestion pipeline parses official legal documents, indexes the vectors, and populates the database:

 ```bash
 cd backend